 Research Themes

-While I have been focused on specific areas of research listed below, I am always open to exploring new questions.
+Listed below are active areas of my research.
+I am always open to exploring new questions.
 I believe that the best research is often a collaborative effort, and I welcome the opportunity to work with others to better characterize and monitor the Earth's dynamic subsurface environments.
 Your ideas and insights are always valued in my research.

-How does hydrothermal alteration change the physical and chemical properties of rocks in various tectonic settings?
-What are the implications of these changes on volcanic hazards, fault zone characteristics, and fault slip mechanisms (seismic versus aseismic slip)?
+How does hydrothermal alteration change the physical and chemical properties of rocks in various volcano-tectonic settings?
+What are the implications of these changes on volcanic hazards?
 How would these geological changes manifest in geophysical data?

 Experimental rock-fluid interactions